Climate change and its impacts cause hundreds of billions of

 Requiring governments or regulators to take action to meet national or international commitments challenging climate change-related legislation and policies, or their application.
 In Leghariv v.
 Republic of Pakistan, the plaintiff successfully sued the government on grounds that its failure to adequately implement the country’s National Climate Change Policy offended his fundamental rights.

 change as a financial issue (raising awareness and exerting pressure

 ‘Failure to adapt’: cases that seek to establish liability for failure take adequate steps to adapt to climate change.
 Such claims could be brought against engineers, architects and other professional services for breach of their duty of care should they fail to design structures compatible with future climate conditions.

-- ‘Failure to disclose’: Some organisations have shown reticence in disclosing climate risks in their financial reporting, partly for fear of increasing liability risk.
+‘Failure to disclose’: Some organisations have shown reticence in disclosing climate risks in their financial reporting, partly for fear of increasing liability risk.
 However, Sarah Barker and colleagues have argued that such concerns are misplaced, and suggest that disclosing risks in line with, for instance, the TCFD recommendations will in fact reduce corporates’ and directors’ liability exposure.
 A key test case, settled out of court, was brought by shareholders in the Commonwealth Bank of Australia in 2017, alleging that the Bank failed to disclose material (climate) risks to investors, as is required by Australia’s Corporations Act (2001).
 Whether driven by new law, the reinterpretation of existing law or the demands asset owners, the onus is increasingly on companies and Directors to properly disclose climate risk.

-Looking ahead – reducing legal liabilities in a changing climate
+Looking ahead – reducing legal liabilities in a

 Uncertainty about the future climate is not a reason for inaction.
-In fact, trends are already becoming apparent fundamentally affect the strategic context that businesses will operate in during the coming years.
-These trends are manifold, and include the domino effect of actions to meet the objectives set-out in the Paris Agreement, which establishes a clear trajectory for how expectations for corporate action, investor diligence on climate-related risks, and the role of state and local authorities with respect to climate mitigation and adaptation will evolve.
-In broad terms, changing expectations and laws will catalyse shifts in the sectors and activities that are encouraged (or discouraged), and lead to new standards and duties.
+In fact, trends are already becoming apparent which fundamentally affect the strategic context that businesses will operate in during the coming years.
+These trends are manifold, and include the domino effect of actions to meet the objectives set-out in the Paris Agreement, which establishes a clear trajectory for how expectations for corporate action; investor diligence on climate-related risks; and the role of state and local authorities with respect to climate mitigation and adaptation will evolve.
+In broad terms, changing expectations and laws will catalyse shifts in the sectors and activities that are encouraged (or discouraged) and lead to new standards and duties.
 A changing regulatory landscape, and the effects it has on potential climate change litigation, is already forcing businesses to update their resiliency plans.
 In addition, judges are dealing more and more with climate-related arguments and facts that were previously not presented before courts.

-There has also been progress in climate attribution science to further understand causal links between elements of the earth system and society.
-Scientific findings make it possible to attribute some extreme events to human-induced climate change.
-Scientific advances already allow loss and damage associated with such events to be assigned country-level responsibility.
-Attribution science is often associated with foreseeability and responsibility, and therefore linked to discussions about liability and compensation.Hence,it is conceivable that attribution of climate change to particular ‘wrongdoers’ – such as polluters or emitters – could be placed on the agenda of the international climate regime.
-Given the influence of climate-related hazards on displacement, this may also further stimulate the debate on rights and duties in respect to climate-induced migration.
+There has also been progress in climate attribution science in understanding causal links between elements of the earth system and society.
+Scientific findings make it possible to attribute some extreme events to human-induced climate change and can already enable loss and damage associated with such events to be assigned country-level responsibility.
+Attribution science is often associated with foreseeability and responsibility, and therefore linked to discussions about liability and compensation.
+It is conceivable that attribution of climate change to particular ‘wrongdoers’ – such as polluters or emitters – could be placed high on the agenda of the global climate debate.
+Given the influence of climate-related hazards on displacement of people, this may further stimulate the debate on rights and duties in respect to climate-induced migration.